H4ppy-04/H4ppy-04/README.md

 - 💞️ I’m looking to collaborate on small projects
 - 📫 You can reach me at joshua (dot) rose (at) myyahoo (dot) com
 - 😄 Pronouns: He/Him
+- 🍀 Hobbies: I like to bushwalk and go exploring
 - ⚡ Fun fact: I can wiggle my ears

 <!---